-- saves processor status on the kernel stack - looks up the syscall code in its syscall table - executes the syscall code, passing and returning arguments via the kernel stack - restore processor status - 9 put on the process stack the syscall return value - o return to the wrapper function - if the return value of the syscall dispatcher indicates an error, the wrapper function sets errno to the error value
+- the syscall dispatcher: - i. saves processor status on the kernel stack - ii. looks up the syscall code in its syscall table - iii. executes the syscall code, passing and returning arguments via the kernel stack - iv. restore processor status - v. put on the process stack the syscall return value - vi. return to the wrapper function - if the return value of the syscall dispatcher indicates an error, the wrapper function sets errno to the error value